Free eMastered & LANDR Alternative: No Subscription

 LANDR is a paid service.
 Magic Master is free and faster.
 If you're looking for a free LANDR alternative, Magic Master is exactly that.

-Start with the free tier, master 3 tracks, and compare the results.
-If you like what you hear, check out Pro/Studio for higher volume.
+Start with the free tier, master a track, and compare the results.
+If you like what you hear, check out token packs for PRO modules.

 For a broader comparison of every AI mastering service on the market, read our full 2026 comparison of the best AI mastering services.